-We first assess whether Algorithm~\ref{alg:parametricK} significantly reduces the number of MIOs that need to be solved to minimize the kCV error with respect to $\tau$, compared to grid search.
-We set either $k=n$ or $k=10$, corresponding to leave-one-out and ten-fold cross-validation problems \eqref{eq:paramK} respectively.
+We first assess whether Algorithm~\ref{alg:parametricK} significantly reduces the number of MIOs that need to be solved to minimize the $k$-fold CV error with respect to $\tau$, compared to grid search.
+We set either $k=n$ or $k=10$, corresponding to leave-one-out and 10-fold cross-validation problems \eqref{eq:paramK} respectively.

 We compare the performance of two approaches.
-First, a standard grid search approach (\texttt{Grid}), where we solve the inner MIO in \eqref{eq:paramK} for all combinations of cardinality $\tau\in [p]$ and all folds of the data $j\in [k]$, and select the hyperparameter combination which minimizes the objective.
-To ensure the quality of the resulting solution, we solve all MIOs to optimality (without any time limit).
-Second, we consider using Algorithm~\ref{alg:parametricK} with parameter $r=\infty$ (thus solving MIOs to optimality until the desired optimality gap $\epsilon$ for problem~\eqref{eq:paramK} is proven).
+First, {we use} a standard grid search approach (\texttt{Grid}), where we solve the inner MIO in \eqref{eq:paramK} for all combinations of cardinality $\tau\in [p]$ and all folds of the data $j\in [k]$, and select the hyperparameter combination which minimizes the objective.
+To ensure the quality of the resulting solution, we solve {each inner} MIO to optimality (without any time limit{, and using the default optimality tolerance of the solver}).
+Second, we consider using Algorithm~\ref{alg:parametricK} with {optimality tolerance $\text{opt}_{\text{tol}}=0.01$ and} parameter $r=\infty$ {over the range $\tau \in [p]$} (thus solving MIOs to optimality until the desired optimality gap for problem~\eqref{eq:paramK} is proven).
 We test regularization parameter $\gamma\in \{0.01,0.02,0.05,0.10,0.20,0.50,1.00\}$ in Algorithm~\ref{alg:parametricK}, and solve all MIOs via their perspective reformulations, namely

-using Mosek 10.0.
+using Mosek 10.0{, where $\epsilon=\gamma-0.005$}.
 Since the approach \texttt{Grid} involves solving $\mathcal{O}(kp)$ MIOs (without a time limit), we are limited to testing these approaches on small datasets, and accordingly use the Diabetes, Housing, Servo, and AutoMPG datasets for this experiment, as described by \cite{gomez2021mixed}.
 Moreover, we remark that the specific solution times and the number of nodes expanded by each method are not crucial, as those could vary substantially if relaxations other than the perspective are used, different solvers or solution approaches are used, or if advanced techniques are implemented (but both methods would be affected in the same way).
 Thus, we focus our analysis on relative performance.

 Figures~\ref{fig:reductionMioNodes} and~\ref{fig:reductionMioNodes10} summarize the percentage reduction of the number of MIOs and the number of branch-and-bound nodes achieved by Algorithm~\ref{alg:parametricK} over \texttt{Grid}, computed as